Cranberry Jello Salad

 Can I freeze jello to get it to set up faster?

-Do not freeze jello to speed along the cooling process.
+Do NOT freeze jello to speed along the cooling process.
 Freezing will compromise the texture of the dish and it will be ruined.

 Can I add nuts to jello salad?